-While living in a Jubilee home, residents are expected to be full participants in our program, including shared household responsibilities, a weekly house meeting, and participation in specific classes.
-Residents pay 30% of their monthly income in rent, with a $50 minimum, in order to build a positive rental history.
+Residents are expected to be full participants in our program, including shared household responsibilities, a weekly house meeting, and participation in specific classes.
+Residents pay 30% of their monthly income in rent, with a $50 minimum, to build a positive rental history.

-Each women in Jubilee’s housing program works with an on-site care manager, an experienced professional who provides support, coaching and advocacy.
-Care managers help residents map their pathway to a successful future and help women achieve their goals by connecting them with technology and classes for personal and professional development.
+Each women in Jubilee’s program works with an on-site care manager, an experienced professional who provides support, coaching, and advocacy.
+Care managers help residents map their path out of poverty to a successful future and help women achieve their goals by connecting them with technology and classes for personal and professional development.

 Please take a moment to review these program requirements to help you decide if Jubilee is an appropriate program fit for you.
 To qualify you must:

 - Be a female identifying person without children in your care

 - Have an income below $21,048 annually or below $1,754 monthly

 - Demonstrate an ability to live cooperatively in a community setting

 - Be able to pay rent upon entry (30% of income with a minimum of $50 and maximum of $505)

 - Work, go to school, or volunteer outside of Jubilee for a minimum of 20 hours per week

 - Have 3 months continuous sobriety for those with a history of addiction, and agreement to remain clean and sober while in the program (Jubilee prohibits use of alcohol/drugs on or off site while in the program)